swiss/paf-link/documentation/5_paf-link.md

 ## Order & Completion Activities

-These activites are meant to be a sort of "catch-all" activities if the other are not suitable.
+These activities are meant to be a sort of "catch-all" activities if the other are not suitable.
 In fact, all the activities described before could be understood as some kind of "order and completion" activities.

 Alternative names:

-* TaskAssignement & TaskFulfilment Activities
+- Task-Assignment & Task-Fulfillment Activities
-* Mandate & Resolution Activities
+- Mandate & Resolution Activities
-* Todo & Done Activities ("done" does not sound like an activity)
+- Todo & Done Activities ("done" does not sound like an activity)
+- Action & Reaction Activities